dart-lang/site-www/src/_guides/language/language-tour.md

 ### Single-line comments

 A single-line comment begins with `//`.
-Everything between `//` and the end of line is ignored by the Dart compiler.
+Everything between `//` and the end of the line is ignored by the Dart compiler.

 <?code-excerpt "misc/lib/language_tour/comments.dart (single-line-comments)"?>
 ```dart